 ANNE YARDE (d.1507)

 Anne Yarde was the daughter of Thomas Yarde or Yerde of Denton Court, Kent and Joan Scot of Scot’s Hall (d.1492+).
 Anne’s mother’s second husband was Henry Grey of Ketteringham (d.1492).
 He left Ketteringham to his widow, with reversion to her daughter.
 Anne was also the heiress of Sir William Appleyard, who seems to have been the father of Grey’s first wife, Emma.
 By 1478, Anne had married Thomas Heveningham (d.
-January 31, 1499/1500), by whom she had ten children, including John, Robert, Audrey, and Anne.
+January 31, 1499/1500).
+They had ten children, including John, Robert, Audrey, and Anne.
 Portrait: memorial brass.

 WELTHIAN YARDE (d.1521+)

 Welthian (Walthera/Weltian/Walthean) Yarde was born in Devonshire.
-Around 1493, she married Walter Yorke, mayor of Exeter, by whom she had a son, Roger (c.1494-February 2, 1535).
+Around 1493, she married Walter Yorke, mayor of Exeter.
+They had a son, Roger (c.1494-February 2, 1535).
 Her second husband was Thomas Drelne.
 In around January 1508, she married Sir Hugh Luttrell of East Quantockshead, Somerset (d.
 February 1521).
-Following his death, she claimed the manor of East Quantockshead as part of her jointure but this was contested by her stepson, Sir Andrew Luttrell.
+Following his death, she claimed the manor of East Quantockshead as part of her jointure, but this was contested by her stepson, Sir Andrew Luttrell.
 Her bill of complaint against him claimed that he had seized all her goods and chattels.
 On June 7, 1521, a brawl took place in Quantock Park in which a man was killed.
-The feud seems to have been settled with a marriage, that of Roger Yorke to Hugh Luttrell’s daughter Eleanor.
+The feud seems to have been settled with the marriage of Roger Yorke to Hugh Luttrell’s daughter Eleanor.

 see ELIZABETH WOLSTON